darkin100/personal-site/content/work/demystifying-the-digital-society.md

 draft: false
 ---

 Earlier this year (2018) I was fortunate enough to be asked to do the keynote at the http://digitaltransformations.org/ conference.
-This conference is a unique conference as it focuses on bringins IT and the Arts together and exposes some interesting cultural questions.
-It was a facinating experience and one that I will cherish.
-Unfortunately my keynote was not recorded but here is the slide deck and story that I told.
+The context of this conference is slightly different to most tech confirences as it seeks to bring together technologists and artists and poses a number of cultural questions.

 ### Introduction